Fact checkedFact Checked

 Physical Inactivity

 Physical inactivity increased with electronic device use in childhood.
 The UK National Health Service (NHS)[4] and the Centers for Disease Control (CDC) each recommend from 60 minutes to several hours of physical activities daily.
-Fun activities could be games like ‘it,’ ‘tag,’ bike ride, skateboarding, ball games, swimming, dancing, and so on.
+Fun activities could be games like ‘it,’ ‘tag,’ bike rides, skateboarding, ball games, swimming, dancing, and so on.
 Activity can be muscle strengthening or cardio, both have their benefits.

-Short Duration of Sleep
+Short Duration Of Sleep

 Children who sleep less have a greater risk[4] of becoming obese.
 School-aged children, 6-12 years old, are recommended to sleep[5] 9-12 hours per 24 hours.
 Children 13-18 need 8-10 hours of sleep per night.
 Some tips you can use to increase your kid’s sleep quality: